sunitparekh/data-anonymization/README.md

 ## Changelog

+#### 0.7.0 (Mar 9, 2015)
+1. Removed downcase from field name since it was causing issues with upper case field names.
+So now for databsae where case matters field name case should be maintained.
+2. Upgraded gems to latest version

 #### 0.6.7 (Jan 17, 2015)
 1. Upgraded gems to latest version including activerecord to 4.2.
 Please try it out and provide feedback.